-In early November, I had the pleasure of visiting Cooperstown, New York during a week-long driving tour.
-From the pleasant vistas of the fall colors, the comfortable accommodations and the informative museums of the area, Cooperstown is a HIT.
+In early November, I had the pleasure of visiting Cooperstown, New York, during a week-long driving tour.
+From the pleasant fall colors to the comfortable accommodations and the informative museums in the area, Cooperstown is a HIT.
 These four museums in and around Cooperstown are not to be missed when visiting the area!

 HYDE HALL

-In fact, the entire house brings an image of Downton Abby to mind.
+In fact, the entire house evokes Downton Abby.
 When you enter the formal dining room with its extraordinarily ornate vapor light chandeliers and massive painting of ‘Jenny’ that towers above the table, you think the family will enter the room and sit down to dinner.

-The property was acquired by New York State in 1963 and since 1988, great care has been taken with the restoration of the property by the Friends of Hyde Hall, the organization charged with the care and restoration of massive house.
-Due to the excellent records kept over the life of the property by the Clarke family, there is plentiful documentation regarding the building and purchasing for the residence.
+The property was acquired by New York State in 1963, and since 1988, the Friends of Hyde Hall, the organization charged with its care and restoration, has overseen its restoration.
+Because the Clarke family kept excellent records throughout the property’s life, there is ample documentation on the building and purchase of the residence.
 Much of the furniture, most of which was made in New York State, is original to the house.
-The house now is part of the Glimmerglass State Park which is a short drive outside of Cooperstown.
+The house is now part of Glimmerglass State Park, a short drive outside Cooperstown.

 https://hydehall.org/plan-your-visit/